Creating messages with React

 Installation

-bun add dressed react @dressed/reactUsage
+bun add react @dressed/reactUsage

 Here's how a typical ComponentsV2 message may look in Dressed: